- Build a game, a computer, a story, a robot, a website – our students take on projects that make them want to learn!

 Cedric holds a B.A in Physics with a correlate in Mathematics.
 He was the program manager for a STEM education company in California, and was instrumental in the creation of their year-long STEM program currently being implemented in schools throughout Orange County.
 Cedric is also a classically trained cellist and can often be found performing with others in symphony orchestras and small chamber groups.
 In his free time, he enjoys gaming, tabletop RPGs, table tennis, and rock climbing.

 Richard holds a degree in philosophy and a minor in educational psychology from Howard University, where he studied progressive pedagogy for at-risk students.
 While an undergrad, Richard also took courses in symbolic logic, in practice similar to coding.
 Richard worked in Brooklyn for ten years teaching a variety of students, many of which had special cognitive or emotional needs.
-Prior to his career at Game-U, he was also a video journalist, recording and editing for TV, and studied modeling, rigging, animating, and compositing in 3D for visual effects, as well as game development (including but not limited to ventures into Unreal, Unity, Clickteam Fusion, and Roblox, along with mobile app development in App Inventor and Flutter) – all for the purpose of becoming a more effective media arts educator!
-In addition, he is a professional videographer and is exploring VFX with Blender and Maya.
-Currently, he is developing a 3D-animated film based on his life experiences.
+Prior to his career at Game-U, he was also a video journalist, recording and editing for TV, and studied modeling, rigging, animating, and compositing in 3D for visual effects, as well as game development.

 Brittany attended Savannah College of Art & Design and holds a BFA in Animation and Associates’ degrees in Illustration and Advertising, as well as academic honors and student incentive scholarships.
 She was also an active member of the Phi Theta Kappa Honor Society.
 She worked as producer, animator, and modeler on the short film Function, which won a Red Dot Award for Design.
 Skilled in Zbrush, Maya, After Effects, Photoshop, and more, Brittany loves being part of a team that “thrives on creating stories that make people laugh and feel good”.
 In her free time, she enjoys modeling creepy creatures in Zbrush, painting, and taking her dog to the beach!

-Our classes are open to the general public but we can accept funding from approved medicaid waivers
+Our classes are open to the general public but we can accept funding from approved medicaid waivers.
+Ask your broker or case manager for more information.

 NJ DDD Supports Program